brandonocasey/rollup-plugin-worker-factory/README.md

 ## Options
 ### plugins
 An array of rollup plugins to bundle the web workers with, you will probably want:

+### type
+> Default: 'universal'

+The type of factory to build, can be 'node', 'mock', 'browser', or 'universal'.
+* browser will only work in the browser
+* node will only work in node
+* mock will work everywhere but runs on the same thread
+* universal will work on the browser or node depending on available apis

 * [@rollup/plugin-node-resolve](https://www.npmjs.com/package/@rollup/plugin-node-resolve)
 * [@rollup/plugin-json](https://www.npmjs.com/package/@rollup/plugin-json)
 * [@rollup/plugin-commonjs](https://www.npmjs.com/package/@rollup/plugin-commonjs)